How to Avoid Seed Oils this Holiday Season

 This can be a great opportunity to learn more about what’s in your favorite holiday foods and to explore new seed oil-free alternatives.

-Finally, if you’re looking for a holiday gift that truly keeps on giving, wrap up a bottle of Cultured Oil and pass it on.
+Finally, if you’re looking for a holiday gift that truly keeps on giving, wrap up a bottle of Zero Acre oil and pass it on.
 Your foodie friends will appreciate getting to test out a new ingredient and your family members will be excited to embrace something you value.
-Plus, the more Cultured Oil we all share in our pantries, the less you’ll have to worry about avoiding seed oils in the future.
+Plus, the more Zero Acre oil we all share in our pantries, the less you’ll have to worry about avoiding seed oils in the future.
 Major win.

 The Holidays are a time of celebration, memory making, indulging, and savoring time with friends and family.
 It’s possible to enjoy the holidays and limit your seed oil consumption with a few key tricks.
 But don’t beat yourself up if you do end up eating seed oils.
 The holiday season makes up a small part of your overall diet, and what you do most of the time has the greatest impact.